I’d like to thank Joanna Kimball for writing what so many of us feel. Please read the following article when you are searching to buy a puppy.

 In the end, “Be excellent to each other,” as Bill and Ted so correctly ordered us, is pretty much the paradigm to follow.
 If you err, err on the side of this being a relationship, not a transaction.
 Try to act the way you would with a good friend, not with an appliance salesman.
 And the ending will be as happy for you as it is happy for us.

-I would like to also say that we differ in one way from her in that we prefer pet homes over show homes.
-Otherwise – we wish every person who calls or emails us for a puppy would please read this first.
+I would like to also say that we differ in one way from her in that we prefer enrichment type and hobby performance homes over show homes.
+We wish every person who calls or emails us for a puppy would please read this first.

 Responsible breeders – hobby breeders – do not have kennels full of puppies waiting for you to call and place your order.
-Business breeders will always have puppies available for you.
-Think – pet store puppy.
-Is that really the dog you want to live with?
-Is that the type of breeder you want to support?
+It’s not a vending machine!

 If you read this far then you are really interested in doing your homework before purchasing your puppy.
 Please CLICK HERE to read about the 10 Questions To Ask Your Breeder also written by Joanna Kimball and taken from her online blog.
 She has some very good advice and we welcome anyone serious about purchasing a Stafford from us to follow it.
 Like we have stated earlier – be prepared to be asked a lot of questions and please – ask us questions too.
 We have to be right for each other.

 All Wavemaker pups to be sold on contract to pre-approved homes only.
-Expect to be placed on a wait list if approved.
-Local, no/low vax, raw fed homes preferred.
+Expect to be to wait a while if approved.
+Local to S.E., no/low vax, raw fed homes preferred.
 Must collect pup in person.
 No shipping.

 Play nice, we share.